Drew-Andersen/Drew-Andersen/README.md

 <div align="center">
 <h3>Currently Workin On</h3>
 <p>
-I am currently working on an facial detection application.
-When using the application users will be able to put in a URL of an image in the textfield and click the detect button to show all faces that are detected.
-There will also be a user sign-up and login button where users will be able to see how they rank in regards to other users.
-The dashboard will display the users username and their rank based on how many faces they have detected in pictures against other users.
+I am currently working on a web application that is similar to myfitnesspal, in that you will be able to track what you have eaten / or plan what you want to eat for the day.
+Users will be able to login/signup to use the application.
+Once signed in users will be brought to their dashboard where they will be able to see how many calories they have left for the day.
+The user will be able to open the diary up to track foods and see how they measure to their caloric/carbohydrate, fat, and protein goals.
 </p>
 </div>